Causes, Symptoms, Treatment Options

 What to Expect During Your Exam

 At your exam, Dr. Sultan will review your hormone levels and medications, and she will discuss any lifestyle or nutritional matters that may be affecting your endometriosis pain.
 It is possible that your prescription medications could be exacerbating endometriosis pain or creating other underlying health issues.
-Dr. Sultan may recommend alternatives to any prescription medications that are worsening your endometriosis symptoms or offer nutritional counseling to help manage endometriosis.
+Dr. Sultan may recommend alternatives to any prescription medications that are worsening your symptoms or offer nutritional counseling.

 Invest in Your Overall Wellness